-The year 2017 turned out to be really amazing for ecommerce sector, both financially and technologically.
-From better personalization through data analytics to ecommerce through social media to real-time customer support through chatbots, we came across numerous technological turning points that changed the way people perceived e-commerce.
-The competition has surely been cutthroat to say the least.
-The fact that many ecommerce companies have turned their focus on the Asian market also shows the continental drift this industry is experiencing.
+The year 2017 turned out to be really amazing for eCommerce sector, both financially and technologically.
+From better personalization through data analytics to eCommerce through social media to real-time customer support through chatbots, we came across numerous technological turning points that changed the way people perceived e-commerce.
+The competition has surely been cutthroat, to say the least.
+The fact that many eCommerce companies have turned their focus on the Asian market also shows the continental drift this industry is experiencing.
 Come 2018, we have three major predictions that are going to hold true.
 Read along…

 If we take a look at current trends, Facebook ads have proven to be an extremely useful marketing tool for businesses.
 Facebook earns more revenue through mobile advertising in comparison to desktop.
 The reason behind this phenomenon is simple: FB’s internet penetration has increased multifold due to mobile internet.
 Keeping the current pattern and user behavior in view, Facebook will be the first choice of a majority of business owners for paid advertising in 2018.

-This is how Facebook is going to keep its paid advertising game in full throttle and ahead of every business in coming months…
+This is how Facebook is going to keep its paid advertising game in full throttle and ahead of every business in the coming months…

 Also Read: Ace Your Facebook Marketing Game